-U.S. House passes measure to limit Trump's ability to wage war on Iran
+U.S. House passes resolution to limit Trump's ability to wage war on Iran

 “Last week, in our view, the president - the administration - conducted a provocative, disproportionate attack against Iran, which endangered Americans,” Pelosi told a news conference.

-U.S. officials said on Thursday the government believes Iran accidentally shot down a Ukrainian airliner shortly after Iran fired missiles at two U.S. military bases in Iraq, while Iran was on high alert.
+U.S. officials said on Thursday the government believed Iran accidentally shot down a Ukrainian airliner shortly after Iran fired missiles at two U.S. military bases in Iraq, while Iran was on high alert.

 Trump called Pelosi “Crazy” on Twitter, and told reporters he did not need Congress’ approval for military action against Iran.
 “I don’t have to and you shouldn’t have to, because you have to be able to make split-second decisions sometimes.
 Sometimes you have to move very, very quickly,” he said.